 This module performs Load Flow studies for 3-, 2- and 1-phase AC and DC systems for meshed, looped and radial networks from HV to LV.
-It includes disperse generation models such as wind power, photovoltaic, small hydro, geothermic, etc. and provides a wide variety of calculation options to address specific applications.
-Modelling can be particularly defined with NEPLAN® C/C++ API.
+It includes disperse generation models such as wind power, photovoltaic, small hydro, geothermic, etc. and provides a wide variety of calculation options to address specific applications for symmetrical and asymmetrical systems.

 - Computation methods: Current Iteration, Newton Raphson, Extended Newton Raphson, Voltage Drop (per-phase), DC load flow